Lompoc Theater

 Unfavorite 1 person favorited this theater

-When constructed in 1927, the theater was considered the most technologically advanced facilities on the West Coast.
-The projection room includes a 1950’s tube powered sound amp system, a very old Simplex projector and relatively new platter system.
+When constructed in 1927, the theatre was considered the most technologically advanced facilities on the West Coast.
+The projection room includes a 1950’s tube powered sound amplifier system, a very old Simplex projector and relatively new platter system.

-Closed since the 1980’s, in March 2008, plans were confirmed to restore the building into a performing arts center, to be named the Calvert Performing Arts Center.
+The Calvert family, the original owners of the Lompoc Theatre, closed it in 1975.
+It was then leased out to several independent operators and finally closed its doors in the early-2000’s.
+In March 2008, plans were confirmed to restore the building into a performing arts center, to be named the Calvert Performing Arts Center.
 Work was planned to begin in three months, with a fall or winter 2009 opening for the project, which is costing just under $9m.
+This never got off the ground.

 Contributed by Dennis Headrick